Navigate This Post

 The Echo II trigger system from Fostech Outdoors is a select-fire unit that has “safe”, “semi”, and “echo” settings.
-By “echo” we mean that when the trigger is pressed rearward, one motion, the sear is released and the hammer falls.
+By “echo” we mean that when pressing the trigger reward in one motion, the sear releases and the hammer falls.
 When the trigger returns forward in what would normally be the mechanical reset, the hammer falls again, ergo the “echo”.

-From a pure mechanical or engineering standpoint, in echo mode, only one shot is fired from each movement of the the trigger.
+From a pure mechanical or engineering standpoint you can only fire one shot, while in echo mode, from each movement of the trigger.
 The BATFE has approved the unit as a non-class III item, it is not a machinegun from a technological standpoint.
 A machinegun fires more than one shot with a single press of the trigger.
-Before you ask, no wires or batteries are required.
+Before you ask, there is no requirement for wires or batteries.

-Following the directions exactly as they are given, I was able to install the Echo II trigger in our PFT IAR in about ten to fifteen minutes.
+Following the provided directions exactly, I was able to install the Echo II trigger in our PFT IAR in about ten to fifteen minutes.
 Yes, I took my time and followed directions.
 Even if you have installed a hundred AR triggers, you need to stop and read the directions Fostech provides.